 What makes the Speedmaster XL 75 Anicolor 2 the perfect machine?

 The Anicolor technology has crucial advantages.
 Firstly, inking-up is very fast and requires very few start-up sheets.
 Secondly, it keeps the spot colors constant over the run, even with small quantities of ink.
 And the most important advantage: it does not use ink zones.
 This means that the inking does not need to be adjusted as long as the substrate remains the same, and one job after another can be completed.
 In principle, Prinect Multicolor can be used on all our printing presses.
-A seven-color inkjet system that covers up to 95 percent of the PANTONE® color space with Multicolor technology is used on our new flagship, the Primefire 106 .
+A seven-color inkjet system that covers up to 95 percent of the PANTONE® color guide with Multicolor technology is used on our new flagship, the Primefire 106 .

 Exactly what kind of time saving are we talking about here?